 Finalist for the Desmond Elliott Prize

-For fans of Amor Towles: a “superb debut”*—based on the story of the author’s grandmother—following an aristocratic woman who abandons her family and her money in search of a life she can claim as her own.
+A “superb debut”* novel—based on the story of the author’s grandmother—following an aristocratic woman who abandons her family and her money in search of a life she can claim as her own. (*The Guardian)

 Enid Campbell, granddaughter of a duke, grew up surrounded by servants, wanting for nothing except love.
 But when her brother died in the First World War, a new heir was needed, and it was up to Enid to provide it.